Ishq Mein Marjawan: Three months later

 A few months later, after Mr. X's mystery is solved, Deep is blind and works with Shera his assistant, and does big deals.
 When Aarohi returns, she is shocked to see Deep is blind.
 She tries to find out the truth and is convinced that Deep is blind and innocent.
 Meanwhile, Deep has married a girl named Netra; who works for the police department and she has come to the Raichand family to arrest Deep; who is dealing in diamonds and expensive jewellery and is a white-collar criminal.
 Deep's new wife, Netra is a corrupt gold digger.
 Aarohi feels that Deep is innocent and tries to protect him from Netra.
 Aarohi works as a police agent to reveal the truth behind Deep.

 Tara dies and her eyes are gifted to Deep; who is no longer blind.
-However, Tara has not died; she returns and kills Netra.
+However, Tara has not actually died; she returns and kills Netra.
 The love triangle of Tara, Deep, and Aarohi continues since Deep loves Tara and Aarohi loves Deep.
-Later, it is shown that Deep loves Tara, and how it was plotted from the starting to the end and it is said that Arohi did everything for her love and Deep did everything for his love Tara.
-The show ends with Tara and Deep leaving the country and Arohi still looking for Deep.
+Later, it is shown that Deep loves Tara, and how it was plotted from the starting to the end and it is said that Aarohi did everything for her love and Deep did everything for his love Tara.
+The show ends with Tara and Deep leaving the country and Aarohi still looking for Deep.
 He used Aarohi as she was the look-alike of Tara to save Tara because she was a psycho serial killer and Deep loves Tara unconditionally.
 Aarohi went out looking for Deep and Tara, while they are trying to leave.
 Aarohi is left shattered and heartbroken.
 Thus; as a lesson, if you're to fall in love, always make sure that it is pure with fidelity in it as stated by Deep Raj Singh.